Can Vegans Drink Alcohol?

 However, this isn’t a post to focus on the negatives!
 Learner Vegan does have another page on hidden ingredients if that floats your boat.
-Here, we’d like to ensure sure your drinking antics match up with your morals, and line you up with a nice vegan alcoholic drink.
+Here, I’d like to ensure sure your drinking antics match up with your morals, and line you up with a nice vegan alcoholic drink.

 So what are my top tips for getting your hands on vegan alcohol?

 Can Vegans Drink Alcohol?
 Common Vegan Alcoholic Drinks

 Most bars have at least a similar base range of drinks.
 For example, Smirnoff / Grey Goose vodka, gin, alcopops and common beers such as Carling.
 There will always be a little variation, but you can usually guarantee the basics will be there to buy.
 But are any of those drinks vegan?
 Knowledge is power!